Join the UK's only dedicated course in the archaeological study of animals.

 Core modules and laboratory classes will provide you with a solid grounding in the essential tools of the zooarchaeologist's trade, while the option modules and dissertation allow you to explore and potentially specialise in a unique range of biomolecular and anatomical approaches.

-You will also be able to choose from certain modules from Hull York Medical School (HYMS) (eg Functional and Musculoskeletal Anatomy and Hard Tissue Biology).
+You will also be able to choose from certain modules from Hull York Medical School (HYMS) (eg Human Functional Anatomy and Musculoskeletal Biology).
 Please contact us if you have specific requirements.

 Examples of previous dissertations have included: